AdaCore/gnatstudio/docs/users_guide/remote.rst

   See :ref:`Defining_a_remote_connection_tool` if you need to add a different tool.
 If a tool is not in your path (for example, because it is not installed), it won't appear in the tools list.
-Some tools incompatible with GPS are not displayed either, such as the Microsoft telnet client.
+Some tools incompatible with GNAT Studio are not displayed either, such as the Microsoft telnet client.

 * Shell

   Which shell runs on the remote server.
-GPS supports the following Unix
+GNAT Studio supports the following Unix shells:
-  shells:

   * sh
   * bash
   * csh
   * tcsh

-  GPS also support the Windows shell (:file:`cmd.exe`).
+  GNAT Studio also support the Windows shell (:file:`cmd.exe`).
 See :ref:`Limitations`, for Cygwin's shell usage on Windows: it is preferable to use :file:`cmd.exe` as a remote shell on Windows servers.